Ripping and Encoding CD media with KAudioCreator and Grip

 (both easily available from the official

-Debian distro).
 There's not much to say about this EXCEPT the following:

-Since the MP3 format is crawling with a stinky stew of legal morons, you'll need to download the "lame" package which is NOT available through the official Debian distro.
-Instead, you can look on the website www.debian-multimedia.org.
-To make a long story short, you should add to your /etc/apt/sources.list file the following entry (you can change "unstable" to "stable" or "testing" or maybe even "experimental"):
+If you want to encode in MP3 then you'll have to work a BIT harder.
+Since the MP3 format is crawling with a stinky stew of legal morons, you'll need to download the "lame" package (which is NOT available through the official Debian repositories).
+Instead add the following lines to your "/etc/apt/sources.list" file:

-Ripping and Encoding DVD media with Acidrip and Dvd::rip
+Ripping and Encoding DVD media with Dvd::rip

-you MUST make sure that your machine can PLAY dvds correctly... see my
+dpkg -l | grep "ffmpeg"Now you MUST make sure that your machine can PLAY dvds correctly... see my Xine Howto for that (in particular you need the libdvdcss2 package).

 Before we begin ripping and encoding, let's lay down some groundwork for what FORMATs we should use.
 Here I will ONLY support Open Source formats.
-You don't want some jerk in Redmond owning your data, do you?

 Container format